tyler-lemke/neurosity-openai-starter/README.md

 This project will help you get started using the Neurosity SDK with OpenAI.

+Need help with setting up your own project?
+[Schedule a Call](https://tidycal.com/tylerlemke/ai-consulting-call) with me.

 ## Getting Started

 1. Install the following software